Domain Specific Languages of Mathematics (DSLsofMath)

 This page is only available in english

-Full Professor, Functional Programming division, and Deputy Head of Department, Computer Science and Engineering.
+Full Professor, Functional Programming division, Head of Department, Computer Science and Engineering.

 My twitter profile says: Computer scientist, Haskell hacker, catalyst of research ideas, likes to connect the big picture with formal details, software & language technology advocate.